seL4/website/Contribute/roles.md

 Apart from Contributor, which anyone can be, you can become a member of any of these roles by decision (vote) of the [Technical Steering Committee][TSC] (TSC).
-You can nominate someone for a role by emailing the chair of the TSC.
+You can nominate someone for a role by emailing the chair of the [TSC].

 ## Contributor